SerayaEryn/revane/README.md

 ### Component registration

-Components are registered by json file, xml file or by scanning for components.
+Components may be registered by json file, xml file or by scanning for components.
-The class property accepts three different kind of paths:
+The class property in the configuration files accepts three different kind of paths:

 * Absolute paths starting with `/`
-* Relative paths starting with `./`
+* Paths relative to `basePackage` starting with `./`
 * Names of modules

+Configuration files may be passed with the `configurationFiles` option.
+The `configurationFiles` requires absolute paths.

 #### Json File